 Taj Mahal, Agra

-The Taj Mahal in Agra is one of the most iconic symbols of India and a pinnacle of Mughal architecture.
-Built by Emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal, this white marble mausoleum is celebrated worldwide for its stunning beauty and romantic origins.
-Constructed between 1632 and 1653, the Taj Mahal is a UNESCO World Heritage Site and attracts millions of visitors from around the globe each year.
+The Taj Mahal in Agra is not only one of the most iconic symbols of India but also a universally admired masterpiece of world heritage.
+Built by Mughal Emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal, who died during childbirth, this monument is a testament to love and the artistry of Mughal architecture.

 -